Skip to main content

 How do you develop and lead your team?

-It starts with understanding each person’s aspirations, some people want to progress, others want to grow in their role.
+It starts with understanding each person’s aspirations; some people want to progress, others want to grow in their role.
 We support both.

-Most of my team have progressed internally, and we’ve helped support workers access management qualifications by thinking creatively about criteria.
+Most of my team have progressed internally, and we’ve helped support workers access management qualifications by thinking creatively about the criteria.
 We’ve recently introduced Individual Development Plans for managers, deputies, and support team members.

 Training is embedded into the culture of my area - it creates a real buzz.
 We focus on meaningful development, not just ticking boxes.
+Discover the different learning and development opportunities open to you at Lifeways, and find out more about our approach to management and leadership development in particular.

-What are the biggest challenges and highlights?
+What are the biggest challenges and highlights of your Area Manager role?

 Highlights include watching people grow, seeing teams become more confident and values-driven, and witnessing genuine collaboration.
 Challenges are often external – such as when someone needs support and services are overstretched, or we hit delays with funding or placements.